 Dr Navita Purohit (Consultant Physiatrist -Pain Medicine & Palliative Care, Kokilaben Dhirubhai Ambani Hospital, Mumbai)

 Mr. Vishal Jajodia, when I first met him, he talked to me about his vision about Swati Spentose, and the raw material which they are providing which is very important, the Pentosan Polysulfate as a drug for treating Interstitial cystitis.
 So, I think not only in India, but the patients in other countries, are also be benefitted.
 I would like to congratulate the team of GIBS for the initiative they have taken, for Nobel work they are doing through.
 Thank you to Mr. Jajodia for bringing all of us together for a Universal cause, which can make a difference to the society in the coming years.

-I’m really thankful to Mr. Vishal and Mrs. Swati Jajodia for such a wonderful effort to bring all of us together all the urologist, gynecologist and the uro-gynecologist on the same platform to discuss a disease which we cannot actually ignore but very little is known about.
+I’m really thankful to Mr. Vishal and Mrs. Swati Jajodia for such a wonderful effort to bring us together all the urologists, gynecologists, and urogynecologist on the same platform to discuss a disease that we cannot actually ignore but very little is known about.

 Dr Shivam Priyadarshi (Professor, Dept. of Urology, S.M.S.Medical College & Hospital, Jaipur)

 Company Swati Spentose Pvt.
 Ltd. is doing a very good job because in India what is lacking in the various pharmaceutical companies is the research part.
 So if this company as I could gather is doing a lot of research works in this particular molecule and they have done a very commendable job so I must congratulate the company.

 Of the pharmacotherapy, the only drug which is available today is Pentosan Polysuphate which this company is marketing as COMFORA.
 I think a sizable number of patients do respond to this drug.
 We are in the process of finding even newer molecules and I think this society that has taken this initiative will do a lot in the future.